Teach English in Taiwan

 Should I Use an Agent?

 My personal experience is generally not positive, but yours may vary.
-Although there are certainly some good agents out there, I found that many are primarily interested in making as much money as possible.
+Although there are certainly some good agents out there, I found that many are primarily interested in making as much money as possible in Taiwan.

 Agents make money by charging schools to find teachers for them.
 Agents normally receive a signing bonus that can be as much as one month of the teacher’s wages.
 On top of the signing bonus many agents also receive a commission for every hour the teacher works.
 There are stories I have heard of agents who make more per hour than the teacher who is actually doing the work.
 Agents often make it harder for schools to make money and pay teachers good wages, and thus can be damaging to the work environment as a whole for teachers in Taiwan.

 Some discussion forums on teaching in Taiwan also currently contain posts regarding agents withholding pay and other actions.
 But no experience is universal.
-Again, good agents do exist, but as a general rule I reccommend that you not deal with agents based upon my experience.
-If you do so, please do very thorough research, as in all such cases, to find the most reputable ones to ensure a positive period as a teacher in Taiwan.
+Again, good agents do exist, but as a general rule I recommend that you not deal with agents based upon my personal interactions and the stories told me by other teachers with whom I have worked.
+If you do so, please do very thorough research, as in all such cases, to find the most reputable ones to ensure a positive experience as a teacher in Taiwan.

 Where Should I Live?